minhbtnguyen/auto_qcs_frameworks/README.md

 appear.
 Not authoring, not review, not correctness, not reliability — draft speed, and nothing else.

-## Discussion: ReAct vs ReWOO vs Config-Driven
+## Discussion: ReAct vs ReWOO vs This Framework

-The throughline across all three patterns in this repo is **where the decision "what happens next" gets made, and how many times it gets re-made.**
+The throughline across all three patterns is **where the decision "what happens next" gets made, and how many times it gets re-made.**

 ```
 ReAct           [LLM] -> [tool] -> [LLM] -> [tool] -> [LLM] -> [tool] -> [LLM: done?]